ioulian/frontend-workflow/README.md

 If you encounter bugs or have some requests, please create a ticket at [Github](https://github.com/ioulian/frontend-workflow/issues)

+## TODO

+- Fix CSS not outputting when building
+- Add service worker

 ## Copyright and license

 Code copyright 2019 Yulian Alexeyev.
 Code released under [the MIT license](LICENSE).